Work in progress. Stay tuned for an in-depth look.

 The card deck was developed through running workshops with design teams at technology companies and startups in Stockholm, together with extensive prototyping work for Minecraft, designing interactions for the game in Framer and Origami Studio.

-Such redesigns were instigated as the startup's audience shifted within the music management industry, ranging from fan-serving products, to tools for indie musicians and to record labels and managers.
+Such redesigns were instigated as the startup's audience shifted within the music management industry.
+What once was a fan-serving products for indie musicians grew to serving record labels and managers, as the apps grew more popular for established artists.

 Fast, highly usable and communicative interfaces were crucial to enhance quality of artist profile data, before it got distributed into our complex partner network, and used in very different contexts.